itssnee/discord-simple-token-checker/readme.md

 # Why is there no source code?
-since many ppl would sell it and I don't want people to just replace my discord name and tag with their discord name and tag. if you think this is a virus you can check it with https://virustotal.com/ Source Code will maybe release in the future.
+since many ppl would sell it and I don't want people to just replace my discord name and tag with their discord name and tag. if you think this is a virus you can check it with https://virustotal.com/ (or look at https://www.virustotal.com/gui/file-analysis/YWY2OTY2OTc0OTk4OWQyODhjOGM3NDU3OTE5ZTQyZWY6MTY3MTIyNzk1Ng==).
+Source Code will maybe release in the future.

 # Credits